awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 #### 1) Traditional Methods
 - Smoothness : This is a method of removing noise by calculating the average value of the surrounding pixels to make the center pixel similar to that of the surrounding pixels.
 - Self-Similarity : If there are similar patches in the image, replacing the central pixel value with a weighted average value between similar patches.
-However, the disadvantage is that hyperparameter manipulation has a significant impact on performance, and new datasets that do not know the noise distribution are unlikely to see the same performance.
 However, the hyperparameters have a large impact on performance, and new datasets unknown noise distribution are unlikely to see the same performance.

 #### 2) Use the Convolutional Neural Nets
 - Generative : Differentiable generative models can denoise the data using generative adversarial loss.